olbogdan/InstagramClone/README.md

-<h1 align="center">Instagram clone - Proof of concept with Swift UI</h1> <br>
+## Instagram clone - Proof of concept with Swift UI

+> The project was created with the purpose of studying SwiftUI capabilities.

 ## Technologies Used
 * Firebase Cloud Storage
 * SwiftUI
 * Swift 5.4

-The project was created with the purpose of studying SwiftUI capabilities.

 ## Features
 Feed: